alberto99/LabWiki/getting-started.md

 **Setting up your environment**
 Your home directory contains a bunch of configuration files that help set up your environment to execute the programs you need.
 For example, the [.bashrc file](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) is executed everytime you log into a machine that contains that file, it can be used to load modules, export variables or create aliases.

+modules are a quick way to access the environment variables that allow you to run different versions of a program.
+For example, python2 or 3 will need different modules loaded.
+`module list` will let you know which modules you have available `module available` will tell you all the possible modules you can use

+It is not recommended you preload all the modules you want in your bashrc file, but rather  you load them/unload them as needed.
+You can save configurations for modules you typically load together.
+For example:

+Load some modules:
+`module load  vmd/1.9.3
+module load ufrc
+module load  globus/2.1.3
+module load  cmake/3.12.3
+module load  cuda/10.0.130
+module load  swig/3.0.8
+module load  netcdf/4.2
+module load  intel/2019
+module load doxygen/1.8.3.1
+module load  openmpi/4.0.0`
+And now save an environment, which will go to your ~/.lmod.d/ directory `module save intel_compilers`
+Next time you want these modules you can do:
+`module purge
+module restore intel_compilers`